PavelKriz/PavelKriz.github.io/index.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
-title: Welcome page
 ---

-Persona pages of myself.
+Personal pages of myself.
 IN DEVELOPEMENT